theniceboy/coc-flutter/README.md

 **Dev Server Commands**:

-> available when dev server running
+> These commands will only be available when the Flutter Dev Server is running (i.e after you run `flutter run`)

 - `flutter.dev.quit` Quit server
 - `flutter.dev.detach` Detach server